Thanks for popping in. My name’s Greg and I’m the (self-titled) Head Chef at home in Birmingham with my wife, Laura, and 3-year old son, Arthur.

 So you see, Dad was a wedding photographer.

 He used to photograph all the time.
 I would follow him around, subconsciously learning the ropes without even knowing it.
-From about 16 years old I became his side-kick, shooting as the secondary photographer at weddings.
+From about 16 years old I became his side-kick, shooting as his second photographer at weddings.
 I really enjoyed capturing all the natural, real moments of the day.
 I felt like I was making documentaries.

 Then the hormones kicked in and I thought ‘why would I want to do what my parents do?!’.
 So, I went down the hospitality and events route for a number of years.